priyasri07dec/Insurance_Claim_Processing_Agent/README.md

 If required documents are missing, the claim is routed for rejection.

-> Note: The current implementation verifies document submission/presence.
-It does not perform OCR, document authenticity verification, or detailed content validation.

 ### Eligibility Check

 The Eligibility Check Agent compares the claim date with the policy expiry date.